galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >        - {% icon param-file %} *"Tissue low resolution image"*: `tissue_lowres_image.png`
 >        - {% icon param-file %} *"Tissue positions file"*: `tissue_positions_list.csv`
 >
-> The dataset identifier matters because it becomes the prefix used for the image, shapes and coordinate-system names referenced by later SpatialData Plot jobs.
+> Two details are worth knowing before you try this on your own data.
+The **dataset identifier** becomes the prefix of the image, shapes and coordinate-system names, so every later plotting step refers back to whatever you type here.
+And the filtered matrix, not the raw one, is the right input: the raw matrix contains all 4,992 printed spots including those outside the tissue, while the filtered matrix contains only the spots Space Ranger placed under tissue.
 >
-> Do not mix files from different Space Ranger reprocessings of the section.
-Reprocessing can alter the set of spots treated as under tissue and the summary statistics, even when the histology is the same.
+> Finally, do not mix files from different Space Ranger versions of the same section.
+Reprocessing can change which spots are treated as under tissue and which reference annotation was used, so the counts will not match even though the histology is identical.
 >
 {: .details}

-# Extract and inspect the expression table
+# Extract the expression table

-Scanpy works on AnnData, the annotated-matrix container that pairs an expression matrix with per-observation and per-gene annotation ({% cite Virshup2024AnnData %}).
-The first workflow job exports the table while the original SpatialData object remains available for spatial plots later.
+The Scanpy tools work on AnnData, the container that pairs an expression matrix with per-observation and per-gene annotation ({% cite Virshup2024AnnData %}), so the first analysis step pulls the `table` element out of the SpatialData object.
+The object itself stays in the history, because every spatial plot later in this tutorial needs it again.

 > <hands-on-title>Export and inspect the AnnData table</hands-on-title>
 >